Markets

 Mentioned in this article

-IBM recently reaffirmed its financial targets, aiming for constant-currency revenue growth exceeding 5% in 2026.
-The company also projects its free cash flow will increase by approximately $1 billion over 2025 levels.
-CFO James Kavanaugh highlighted the company's "durability, resilience and differentiation" in 2025.
+The company is currently trading on the basis of its late-January financial results and forward guidance.
+Management has set a target for constant-currency revenue growth exceeding 5% for the full year 2026.
+Additionally, IBM projects its free cash flow will increase by approximately $1 billion in 2025 compared to the prior year.
+Chief Financial Officer James Kavanaugh recently emphasized the company's "durability, resilience and differentiation" displayed during 2025.

-However, potential headwinds exist.
-The company noted that a previous federal government shutdown reduced growth at its Red Hat unit by several percentage points, with the federal government accounting for about 15% of IBM's hybrid cloud bookings.
-IBM also stated it will cease reporting its specific "AI book of business" metric, which recently reached $12.5 billion.
+In post-earnings commentary, Kavanaugh noted that a previous U.S. federal government shutdown reduced growth within the Red Hat unit by "a couple points," highlighting that federal contracts account for about 15% of IBM's hybrid cloud bookings.
+In a separate strategic update, the company stated it will cease the quarterly disclosure of its specific "AI book of business" metric, a segment that recently reached an annual run rate of $12.5 billion.

 Related Articles